Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Discussion

 \subsection{Open questions}

 Given our new framework for inference via approximate co-sufficient sampling, many open questions remain regarding the properties of this framework, and the settings in which it can be applied. \begin{enumerate} \item {\em Power.} How does the choice of statistic $T$ interact with the aCSS framework, to offer the best possible power?
 In particular, might it be the case that the choice of $T$ that is most powerful under an aCSS test is not the same as the $T$ that is most powerful for an oracle test (with a known point null hypothesis, i.e., $\theta_0$ known)? \item {\em Computation.} Are there particular algorithms that enable efficient sampling of the copies $\Xt^{(m)}$, or are there statistics $T$ that allow us to calculate $T(\Xt^{(m)})$ without needing to fully observe $\Xt^{(m)}$---for example, through leveraging symmetries in the model and the conditional distribution? \item {\em Additional models.} In addition to the examples described in this paper, can the aCSS framework be applied to similar problems such as non-canonical generalized linear models, low-rank regression, or rank-based data?
 Moving to more challenging settings, does the aCSS framework extend to latent variable models, errors-in-variables models, or models with missing data? \item {\em Broader settings.} Can aCSS be applied in a nonparametric setting (perhaps with constraints on the statistics $T$ allowed)?
-Is aCSS robust to model misspecification? \item {\em Relaxing regularity conditions.} Can aCSS be applied in settings where the null model is $d$-dimensional, but cannot be represented as a convex and open subset of $\R^d$?
-For instance, we may have sparsity constraints (with the parameter space given by all $s$-sparse vectors in $\R^p$) or rank constraints (with the parameter space consisting of all matrices with rank at most $r$ in $\R^{a\times b}$). \end{enumerate}
+Is aCSS robust to model misspecification? \item {\em Relaxing regularity conditions and extending to high dimensions.} Can aCSS be applied in settings where the null model is $d$-dimensional, but cannot be represented as a convex and open subset of $\R^d$?
+For instance, we may have sparsity constraints (with the parameter space given by all $s$-sparse vectors in $\R^p$) or rank constraints (with the parameter space consisting of all matrices with rank at most $r$ in $\R^{a\times b}$).
+It would appear that any extension of aCSS testing to high dimensions would require incorporating some such low-dimensional structure, in order to ensure the existence of a non-degenerate approximately sufficient statistic, as well as a consistent estimator $\thetah$. \end{enumerate}